Examination Day Schedule

 - request candidates to roll up their sleeves and pant legs to permit inspection

 Candidates may be individually scanned using an electronic and/or metal detector, randomly or otherwise, before admission and/or during the examination.
-Candidates who have any prohibited items with them, whether identified by scanning or by exam personnel, may be removed and may forfeit the examination.
+Having any prohibited items, whether identified by scanning or by exam personnel, is a breach of exam rules.
+Candidates may be removed from and also forfeit the examination so it will count as an attempt.

 The exam centre may be electronically scanned for the duration of the examination to determine whether any prohibited electronic devices are present or in operation by anyone in the examination.